Eric Greitens Used Charity Donor List For Campaign Purposes, New Report Indicates

 This isn’t the first time Missouri Gov. Eric Greitens has made headlines.
-Previously, the Inquisitr reported on Greiten allegedly blindfolding a woman and taking a photo of her nude.
+Previously, the Inquisitr reported on Greiten allegedly blindfolding a woman and taking a photo of her nude without the woman’s consent.
 Also, a House Committee Report said that Greitens allegedly forced a crying woman to give him oral sex.
 Now, a new report shows that Greitens’ previous account of how his governor’s campaign received a list of top donors to a veterans’ charity was untrue, according to News Leader.

 The veterans’ charity in question is one that was founded by Greitens, called The Mission Continues.
 A list of top donors who had contributed at least $1,000 to the charity was used for Greitens’ political campaign, netting him around $2 million.
 When questioned about how so many of his donors were also donors to his veterans’ charity, Greitens told the AP that “No, we were not working off of a Mission Continues donors list.”

-In April 2017, the Greitens campaign entered into a settlement with the Missouri Ethics Commission over misuing the charity donor list for political purposes.
-At that time, Greitens noted that Laub provided the donor list to the campaign and had to pay a fee.
+In April 2017, the Greitens campaign entered into a settlement with the Missouri Ethics Commission over misusing the charity donor list for political purposes.
+At that time, Greitens noted that Danny Laub, a former staffer, provided the donor list to the campaign and had to pay a fee.
 Greitens said that Laub transferred the list as an in-kind donation valued at $600.

 Multiple BIG @EricGreitens stories published just now by @kcstar's politics team based on our digging into the new report released by the House investigative committee.
 Check 'em out at @kcstar or https://t.co/aaZbl1uqKb #MoGov #MoLeg https://t.co/xPrzmfcVqq